Rapid Brightening of 3I/ATLAS Ahead of Perihelion: Introduction

 \section{Introduction}

 Interstellar comet 3I/ATLAS was discovered on 2025 July 1 at a heliocentric distance $r=4.5$~au while inbound toward its 2025 October 29 perihelion at $r=1.36$~au \citep{denneau2025}.
 At the time, it was comparable in brightness at similar $r$ to the previous interstellar comet, 2I/Borisov \citep{seligman2025}.
-However, that similarity turned out to be coincidence of timing, as 2I brightened slowly with decreasing heliocentric distance $r$ on its approach, with (observer distance $\varDelta$-corrected) brightness scaling as $r^{-n}$ with only $n\approx2$---close to that of an inert, reflecting object---over $r\approx8$--2~au.
-Meanwhile, 3I varied in its rate of brightening, but exhibited a much steeper overall $n=3.8\pm0.3$ over $r\approx6$--2~au \citep{ye2025,tonry2025,jewitt2025}, perhaps reflecting a difference in nucleus properties or the faster speed at which it approached the Sun.
+However, that similarity turned out to be coincidence of timing, as 2I brightened slowly with decreasing heliocentric distance $r$ on its approach, with (observer distance $\varDelta$-corrected) brightness scaling as $r^{-n}$ with only $n\approx2$---close to that of an inert, reflecting object---from the earliest pre-discovery observations at $r\approx8$~au to its perihelion at $r\approx2$~au.
+Meanwhile, 3I varied in its rate of brightening, but exhibited a much steeper overall $n=3.8\pm0.3$ from its earliest pre-discovery observations at $r\approx6$ through the pre-perihelion observations at $r\approx2$~au \citep{ye2025,tonry2025,jewitt2025}, perhaps reflecting a difference in nucleus properties or the faster speed at which it approached the Sun.

 These photometric observations before and soon after discovery largely measured light scattered by 3I's dust, given the absence of gas emission in near-discovery optical spectra \citep[e.g.,][]{opitom2025,kareta2025}.
 However, continued observations from $r=4$ to 2~au revealed the production of several gaseous species---including OH, CN, \ion{Ni}{1}, and \ion{Fe}{1}---to have been rising far more steeply, with $n>8$ \citep{rahatgaonkar2025,hutsemekers2025}.
 By 2025 September ($r\sim2$~au), the comet had developed a green halo enveloping the existing dust coma and tail resembling a typical C$_2$ gas coma (e.g., images in BAA comet image archive\footnote{\url{https://britastro.org/cometobs/3i}}).
 Magnitudes reported to the COBS database \citep{zakrajsek2018}\footnote{\url{https://cobs.si}} also began deviating sharply above the prior trend, perhaps reflecting the surging gas emission.